 Toroidal field coils are encased in large stainless steel structures.
 Procurement of the nineteen encasing stainless steel coil structures (TFCS) is the responsibility of the Japanese Domestic Agency, who recently placed two contracts respectively for first-of-series European TFCS with Hyundai Heavy Industry in Korea and for Japanese TFCS with Mitsubishi Heavy Industry in Japan.

-With a total weight of 3,400 tons, the "superstructure" of toroidal field coils is pushing the limits of manufacturability.
+With a total weight of 3,400 tonnes, the "superstructure" of toroidal field coils is pushing the limits of manufacturability.
 Millimetric tolerances require state-of-the-art welding techniques (plate thickness on 316LN is up to 180 mm) to reach high quality requirements.
 As a result it is necessary to use specialists in heavy industry.

 From 1-3 October 2012, the Collaboration Toroidal Field Coil Working Group met in Naka, Japan after visiting Hyundai Heavy Industry, Mitsubishi Heavy Industry and MELCO manufacturing.
 This meeting was attended by toroidal field coil and TFCS technical responsible officers from the ITER Organization, the European Domestic Agency and the Japanese Domestic Agency (JA-DA).
 Several specialists from JA-DA supplier Mitsubishi Heavy Industry were also invited to participate in the meeting.

 Such meetings are essential for resolving common toroidal field coil system issues between both Domestic Agencies and their multiple suppliers, and to manage the interfaces and tolerances between the winding packs and the coil structures.